Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 3. **Obtain an OpenWeatherMap API Key**: Go to [OpenWeatherMap](https://openweathermap.org/) and sign up to obtain an API key.
 For details, see the [OpenWeatherMap documentation](https://openweathermap.org/appid#signup).

-## Step 1: Create a Manual Task Component
+## Step 1: Create a manual task component

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.